-Performance appraisal, sometimes also called performance review, is a method of evaluating the performance of employees in the current run of the organization.
+Employee performance review, or appraisals, is a method of evaluating the performance of employees in the current run of the organization.
 More often than not, these performance appraisals or performance reviews are part of the individual career and organization's internal record.
-Most of the organizations prefer an annual or six-month performance review for employees though some use monthly and even weekly reviews to track performance from employers.
+Most of the organizations prefer an annual or six-month employee performance review though some use monthly and even weekly reviews to track performance from employers.
 The primary purpose of these performance reviews in organizations is to have uniformity for pay raise, salary hike, and promotional structure between employees in shorter terms.
 However, goals and objectives play a more significant role in the longer-term.

 Objectives of Employee Performance Review

-Performance reviews can be graded with any alphabets, numerals, or any ranking based review system, for instance, total marks out of 100, etc. Sometimes they are also grouped with a positive or negative sign such as an A+ or B- employee performance group.
-These performance review measures are then used strategically to benefit organizations and to provide a satisfactory pay raise to the existing employees.
+Employee performance reviews can be graded with any alphabets, numerals, or any ranking based review system, for instance, total marks out of 100, etc. Sometimes they are also grouped with a positive or negative sign such as an A+ or B- employee performance group.
+These employee performance review measures are then used strategically to benefit organizations and to provide a satisfactory pay raise to the existing employees.

 - Maintain a standard employee review system within an organization.

 - Performance appraisal systematically towards achieving short term targets and long term goals within an organization.

 - To assess the value of current employee potential.